devstream-io/devstream/ROADMAP.md

 ## 2 Technical Roadmap

+### Variables

+Support defining variables (global or local), and use it in the config.

+### `dtm show config`

+This is already supported, but we will improve the features of it, for example:

+- show the default config of one plugin
+- show the default configs of multiple plugins that are used together
+- interactive: user select plugin then show the default config

 ### Plugin Storage

 Background: currently, we use GitHub releases to store pre-built binaries and plugins.
 We might need to figure out a better way to store/distribute plugins and binaries.